All Episodes

 And I think that the historical record would go to prove that the Clintons are not only for sale, they actually pay off.

-Usually when you give money to a politician, you might get a little access or go to a cocktail party, have some some chance to make your point.
+Usually when you give money to a politician, you might get a little access or go to a cocktail party, have some chance to make your point.

-What the Clintons, all the way back to Arkansas, if you pony up enough money, you can get anything done.
+Now, with the Clintons, all the way back to Arkansas, if you pony up enough money, you can get anything done.

-In fact free latex gloves?
+Free latex gloves?

 Excuse me?

-Free latex gloves.
+Free latex gloves?

-You know this guy, I mean, how weird.
+You know, this guy, I mean, how weird.

 This latest fundraising scandal revolves around the guy that defrauded a bunch of people.